-The purpose of an app store is to allow users to browse and download applications to an in-car system.
+The purpose of an app store in the context of this report is to allow users to browse and download applications to an in-car system.
 Applications are likely to be controlled by the vehicle manufacturer to ensure a consistent HMI and to ensure only 'safe' driving apps can be used.

-bCall
+bCall - Breakdown call

-Breakdown call - a service which will send the current position of a broken-down vehicle to a roadside assistance organisation and initiate a voice call.
+A service which will send the current position of a broken-down vehicle to a roadside assistance organisation and initiate a voice call.